 The 1800 will dial out to your pager service and leave a number on the display of your beeper.
-(See Programming, Ch.
-5) The unit will then hang up without speaking a voice message and wait for you to call back and enter an acknowledgment code.
-This waiting period is called the "intercall delay time."
+(See Chapter Five) The unit will then hang up without speaking a voice message and wait for you to call back and enter an acknowledgment code.
+This waiting period is called the INTERCALL TIME.
 During this time you may call the unit back from a Touch-Tone phone to receive a report of the alarm condition and acknowledge the alarm by entering the acknowledgment code.

-NOTE: An alarm cannot be acknowledged using a pulse (rotary) telephone unless the Callback Acknowledgment feature is enabled.
+An alarm cannot be acknowledged using a pulse (rotary) telephone unless the Callback Acknowledgment feature is enabled.